pilladipesh33/next-shadcn/README.md

 pnpm create next-app -e https://github.com/pilladipesh33/next-shadcn
 ```

-2. After cloning the project, run this command: `pnpm` or `pnpm install`
+2. After cloning the project, run this command: `pnpm` or `pnpm install`.

 3. Then, run the development server: